buildsi/splice-experiment/README.md

 # I need to do this because I alias python3 to python (you might not)
 unalias python

-# Smeagle (the PR branch installed for spliced) needs a container in the environment
+# ABI Laboratory container
-export SMEAGLE_CONTAINER=/p/vast1/build/smeagle_callsites.sif
+export SPLICED_ABILAB_CONTAINER=/p/vast1/build/abi-laboratory-docker_latest.sif

 # Source the spack in build
 . spack/share/spack/setup-env.sh